tmax818/cmpsci190/discussion/week3/week3.md

 1. If you have Firefox, download and install the DOM Inspector and familiarize yourself with its interface.
 Use the program to investigate the DOM of some of your favorite web pages.
 Did you notice any similarities or differences?
 Briefly discuss your findings.
 NOTE: Since most web browsers have built-in DOM inspection tools, you should be able to do your inspection with any other browser.
 (5 points).

 I perused several websites with the 'inspect' window open in Chrome.
 I also have the React Developer Tools Chrome Extension installed.
-One thing I noticed with sites that use React verses thoese that don't is that the React sites seem to have a large number of script tags in their head setions.
+One thing I noticed with sites that use React verses those that don't is that the React sites seem to have a large number of script tags in their head sections.
 It was also very interesting to see how many websites are using AWS.

-I found this exercise endlessly facinating.
+I found this exercise endlessly fascinating.
 I learned that I have a lot to learn about HTML and how it works.

 The most interesting one I found was this: